-

 August 30, 20222022.08.30_DACA Rule

-On August 30, 2022, the Biden administration published a final rule in the Federal Register that formalizes the Deferred Action for Childhood Arrivals (DACA) policy as a federal regulation, replacing the policy guidance given in the Obama administration's 2012 memo.
+On August 30, 2022, the Biden administration published a final rule in the Federal Register that formalizes the Deferred Action for Childhood Arrivals (DACA) policy as a federal regulation, replacing the Obama administration's 2012 memo.

 The rule largely maintains the Obama-era eligibility requirements for DACA applicants and the process for obtaining work permits.
-Individuals who grew up in the U.S. but lack lawful status can apply to defer their removal for a renewable period of two years if they are over 15 years old, have lived in the U.S. since June 15, 2007, and were physically present in the country on June 15, 2012, and at the time of their application.
-The rule goes into effect on October 31, 2022.
+Individuals who grew up in the U.S. but lack lawful status can apply to defer their removal for a renewable period of two years if they are over 15 years old, have lived in the U.S. since June 15, 2007, and were physically present in the country on June 15, 2012, as well as at the time of their application.
+The rule's effective date is October 31, 2022.

 View DocumentCurrent Status